Preparing for Your Residency Interview

-Getting ready to interview with residency programs is both exciting and stressful.
-Taking the time to prepare for your interview experience will be a tremendous help for you during your interviews and afterwards, when you are comparing and considering programs.
+Getting ready to interview with residency programs is at once exciting and stressful.
+Taking the time to prepare for your interview experience will benefit you during your interviews and afterwards, when you are comparing and considering programs.
 Here are some tips on how to prepare before you set foot on campus.

 Most programs participating in the National Residency Match Program (NRMP®) schedule interviews from September through January.
 You will hear some differences of opinion as to whether it is better to be one of the first, middle, or last candidates that a program interviews.
 Because no evidence demonstrates that timing makes a difference in how the program ranks a candidate and you don’t have complete control over the timing of your interview, try not to be anxious about it.